deepgenomics/cromwell-monitor/README.md

 ### How does Cromwell task monitor work

 The [monitoring script](monitor.py)
-is intended to be used through a Docker image (as part of an associated "monitoring action"), currently built as "vh2-cromwell-monitor".
+is intended to be used through a Docker image (as part of an associated "monitoring action").

 It uses [psutil](https://psutil.readthedocs.io) to continuously measure CPU, memory and disk utilization